relaernu/project_2/README.md

         global current_database     # to define a global variable so we can switch the database used current_database = ""

+    (6) under path "/static/js" create a file "config.js" which include only one line: const API_KEY = "<YOUR OpenStreetMap API KEY>";

 2. Load data
     (1) choose database by changing the following line in app.py